Located in northern Georgia, Marietta is a city that is also one of Atlanta’s largest suburbs.

 While you may have already visited the Confederate Cemetery as part of the Ghosts of Marietta Tour, you may want to take more time over this almost sacred place in the history of Georgia.

-Next to the City Cemetery, the Confederate Cemetery is the largest for several hundred kilometres.
+Next to the City Cemetery, the Confederate Cemetery is the largest for several hundred miles.

 It is the burial site for around 3,000 soldiers that fought for the Confederacy during the American Civil War – the ‘rebel’ states that broke from the Union.

 Divided into sections by state, the cemetery also houses a six-pound (3 kg) field gun used during the war and captured by union forces in Savannah, Georgia.